-They all work together with parish churches in a ‘mixed economy’
+They all work together with parish churches in a ‘mixed ecology’

-Our new Greenhouse initiative builds on the learning gathered about fresh expressions
+Our new Greenhouse approach builds on the learning gathered about fresh expressions

-From over the last 15 years, since the Mission-Shaped Church report
+Over the last 16 years since the Mission-Shaped Church report

 Greenhouse equips teams of people to design, grow and cultivate fresh expressions